lambda-funcptr/homelab/README.md

 This is the repo that holds my homelab/homeprod* setup.
 Although it's just for show (mostly), it should be able to create a working k8s cluster anywhere (with modifications) without much issue.

+Since I don't want to be redistributing portions unmodified other people's code, I've removed them from the git repository via per-directory `.gitignores`.

+**In order to pull the required external dependencies, execute** `./pull-external.sh`.

 ## Contents

 ### > `bin`

 Where context-independent scripts and their ilk go.

+Commands are mostly self-explanatory.
+Invoking a script without any arguments will print a short usage explanation.

 ### > `cluster-setup`